Jatavis Brown: 2016

-On May 5, 2016, the San Diego Chargers signed Brown to a four-year, $2.52 million contract that includes a signing bonus of $184,385.
+The Chargers selected Brown in the fifth round (175th overall) of the 2016 NFL draft.
+He was the 22nd linebacker drafted and the second linebacker drafted by the Chargers in 2016 after they selected Ohio State's Joshua Perry in the fourth round.
+Brown was the first linebacker drafted from Akron in school history and was the first player drafted from Akron since Reggie Corner in 2008.
+He also became only the 15th player drafted from Akron since the inception of the NFL draft in 1936.
+On May 5, 2016, the Chargers signed Brown to a four-year, $2.52 million contract that included a signing bonus of $184,385.

-Throughout training camp, Brown competed for a job as a backup inside linebacker against Nick Dzubnar, Joshua Perry, and James Ross.
+Throughout training camp, Brown competed for a job as a backup inside linebacker against Nick Dzubnar, Perry, and James Ross.
 Brown fell behind in the competition and had his progress stunted after he sustained an ankle injury that sidelined him for the Chargers' first three preseason games.
 Head coach Mike McCoy named Brown the backup inside linebacker behind Denzel Perryman and Manti Te'o to begin the regular season.